New to Akka? Start with the Akka SDK.

 Q. What happens if the node that holds the lease crashes?

-A. Each lease has a Time To Live (TTL) that is set akka.coordination.lease.kubernetes.heartbeat-timeout which defaults to 120s.
-A lease holder updates the lease every 1/10 of the timeout to keep the lease.
+A. Each lease has a Time To Live (TTL) that is set via akka.coordination.lease.kubernetes.heartbeat-timeout which defaults to 120s.
+A lease holder updates the lease periodically to keep the lease (by default every 1/10 of the timeout).
 If the TTL passes without the lease being updated another node is allowed to take the lease.
-For ultimate safety this timeout can be set very high but then an operator would need to come and clear the lease if a lease owner crashes with the lease taken.
+If a heartbeat fails due to a transient error, the lease holder retries the heartbeat as long as there is sufficient time remaining before the TTL deadline (see Tuning timeouts).
+For ultimate safety the heartbeat timeout can be set very high but then an operator would need to come and clear the lease if a lease owner crashes with the lease taken.

 Found an error in this documentation?
 The source code for this page can be found here.
 Please feel free to edit and contribute a pull request.